RECOVER: Toward Requirements Generation from Stakeholders' Conversations: Analysis of the Results

 To answer \textbf{RQ\textsubscript{1.3}}, we analyzed the experts' responses to our questionnaires.
 Participants rated the three quality indicators, i.e., (1) correctness, (2) completeness, and (3) actionability, on a Likert scale from 1 (poor quality) to 5 (excellent quality).
 Figure \ref{figure:rq3} shows the distribution of the answers.

 Considering total and partial agreement, 72\% of participants found \emph{correct} the generated requirements, 64\% believed that the requirements were \emph{completely} encapsulating what was discussed in the conversation turn, and 66\% considered the requirements as \emph{actionable}.
 Only 15\%, 21\%, and 20\% partially or totally disagreed with the generated requirements' correctness, completeness, and actionability, respectively.
 In the first place, these results indicate a generally positive reception of the requirements generated by \textsc{RECOVER}.
-The high agreement on the correctness of the requirements (72\%) reflects a broad consensus on their accuracy and alignment with the intended meaning of the conversation turns.
-Additionally, the majority of participants (64\%) agreed on the completeness of the requirements, suggesting that the approach effectively captures the full scope of requirements from stakeholder conversations.
-Similarly, the strong agreement on actionability (66\%) indicates that most participants found the generated requirements to be practical and ready for implementation, further reinforcing the effectiveness of our approach.
+The high agreement on the correctness of the requirements (72\%) reflects a broad consensus on their accuracy and alignment with the intended meaning of the conversation turns. \revised{Additionally, the majority of participants (64\%) agreed on the completeness of the requirements, suggesting that the approach is effective in capturing a substantial portion of the requirements discussed in stakeholder conversations.} Similarly, the strong agreement on actionability (66\%) indicates that most participants found the generated requirements to be practical and ready for implementation, further reinforcing the effectiveness.

 In the second place, the relatively low percentages of disagreement indicate that, while a minority of participants identified some issues with the generated requirements, these concerns were not widespread.
 In this sense, the issues related to correctness, completeness, and actionability could likely be addressed by requirements engineers during their review of the output generated by our approach.
 The minimal occurrence of these issues suggests that \textsc{RECOVER} can still reduce the time and effort required to extract requirements from stakeholder conversations, allowing engineers to focus on fine-tuning and validating the results rather than starting from scratch.
 Based on these considerations, we may argue that our approach is able to produce requirements that are accurate, comprehensive, and actionable, though there remains room for improvement.